adamjmosebach/TenForward/README.md

 ### Goals

 - User should be able to create, read, update, and delete posts relating to Star Trek
-- Each post should also be associated with a specific category that their post falls into (to be designated by the user)
 - User should have the ability to comment on posts
 - Polished design
 - Responsive Design for at least three sizes of screen